Goal-Driven Reward by Video Diffusion Models for Reinforcement Learning: Experiments

 \subsection{Main Comparison}

 We evaluate the task performance in terms of episode return. \figref{fig:comparsion_dense} shows the performance of \model{} and all the baselines.
 For the Meta-World robotic manipulation tasks, we use the Bridge dataset with real-world videos as the source domain.
 We report the mean results and standard deviations over 10 episodes.
 As shown in \figref{fig:comparsion_dense}, our approach achieves competitive performance in episodic returns over all five tasks on Meta-World.
-Specifically, \model{} outperforms DreamerV3 with raw dense reward by a large margin in \ti{Pick Out of Hole} (279 $\rightarrow$ 504), \ti{Bin Picking} (398 $\rightarrow$ 822), and \ti{Shelf Place} (154 $\rightarrow$ 783).
+Specifically, \model{} outperforms DreamerV3 with raw dense reward by a large margin in \ti{Pick Out of Hole} (193 $\rightarrow$ 582), \ti{Bin Picking} (398 $\rightarrow$ 822), and \ti{Shelf Place} (154 $\rightarrow$ 814).

 Compared to RoboCLIP and Diffusion Reward, which also employ video or diffusion-based reward, \model{} demonstrates a significant advantage by effectively exploiting and transferring the underlying world knowledge behind these videos.
 Notably, TADPoLe underperforms the other baselines in those tasks, where TADPoLe fails to provide effective rewards.
-Different from dense reward setting, we consider a setup with a sparse reward function for the Meta-World tasks.
-Under this setting, the agent receives a reward every 64 steps, with the reward set to 0 before that.
-We present quantitative results of sparse rewards in \figref{fig:results_sparse}.
-It can be observed that \model{} still achieves consistent improvements compared to other baselines even with sparse rewards, demonstrating its effectiveness.
 Additionally, \figref{fig:bin-pick-cmp} presents a qualitative comparison of different methods on the \ti{Bin Picking} task.
+Further results on the challenging sparse reward setting are given in \appref{sec:sparse_reward}.

 As depicted in \figref{fig:clip_selection_res}, we select the goal frame from the generated video based on CLIP similarity on Meta-World \ti{Pick Place}, providing a more accurate goal image for \FB{} representation learning.